piccolo-orm/piccolo/docs/src/piccolo/getting_started/what_is_piccolo.rst

 * A builtin playground, which makes learning a breeze - see :ref:`Playground`.
 * Works great with `iPython <https://ipython.org/>`_ and `VSCode <https://code.visualstudio.com/>`_ - see :ref:`tab_completion`.
-* Batteries included - a User model, JWT support, an admin, and more.
+* Batteries included - a User model, authentication, an admin, and more.